BITSS-OPA/opa-deworming/code/05_final_opa.md

 The estimated impact of deworming on hours worked comes from @baird2016worms and are estimated separately for men ($\lambda_{1,male}$) and women ($\lambda_{1,female}$).
 These two parameters are combined with a simple mean in the analysis.

 The estimated externality effect ($\lambda_{2}$) reflects the additional hours worked due to individuals who did not receive the treatment but still saw reductions in the likelihood of infection due to lower worm prevalence in their community.
-Note that this parameter is not estimated by gender, so we repeat its value two times.
+Note that this parameter is not estimated by gender, so the report repeats its value two times.
 All the components to the equation \\ref{eq:7} come from @baird2016worms.
 The externalities effects are adjusted by the coverage and saturation of the original study.

 <details><summary>Show all the details</summary>